manasakudumu/portfolio-mkudumu/docs/assignments/assignment3.md

 - **Purpose:** Allow users to filter their feed to prioritize content from close friends or family to prevent biases/ harmful stereotypes against the disability community.
 - **Operational Principle**: Users define rules that determine the visibility of posts and other content in their feed.
 - **State:**
-    - filterSettings: set User one-to-many set Rule
+    - filterSettings: set User → many set Rule
-    - priorityGroups: set User
 - **Actions:**
-    - applyFilter (settings: Rule)
+    - applyFilter(userId: User, settings: Rule)
-        - settings not in filterSettings
+        - settings not in filterSettings[userId]
-        - filterSettings += settings
+        - filterSettings[userId] += settings
-    - addToPriorityGroup (userId: String)
-        - userId in priorityGroups
-        - priorityGroups += userId
+    - filterContent(content: Item, settings: Rule)
+        - content is visible or hidden based on filter

 ### Concept 6: Alerting/Locating
 - **Purpose:** Allow users to send emergency alerts along with location data to trusted contacts.